 They’re a tricky item to dispose of.

-But if you’ve got a mattress you need to dump, Cork City Council has announced it will be accepting old mattresses free of charge for one day only this week.
+But if you’ve got a mattress you need to dump, Cork City Council has announced it will be accepting old mattresses free of charge for two days only next week.

-As part of an effort to reduce fly-tipping (and stop dodgy folk from dumping their rubbish in Cork’s parks or at the side of the road) a free Mattress Drop-Off will take place between 8am and 3pm this Wednesday, October 7th, 2020 at Tramore Valley Park in Ballinlough.
+As part of an effort to reduce fly-tipping (and stop dodgy folk from dumping their rubbish in Cork’s parks or at the side of the road) a free Mattress Drop-Off will take place between 9am and 3pm on Wednesday, August 3rd, and Thursday, August 4th at Tramore Valley Park in Ballinlough.

-The rules are simple: the Council will accept one mattress per car, completely free of charge.
+The rules are simple: the Council will accept two mattresses per car, completely free of charge.
 Mattresses must be completely dry or they will not be accepted.

 All you have to do is enlist a friend or two, heave your mattress down the stairs and into the car and it will be safely disposed of.